flim-labs/fcs-py/docs/v1.0/index.md

 ## Download Acquired Data

-Besides the [Exported Data Visualization](#exported-data-visualization) feature, users can download FCS post-processing data and its reader file by clicking the `DOWNLOAD` button in the top-right corner of the GUI.

-During the download, users need to choose the preferred reader file format (`MATLAB` (.m) or `Python` (.py)) and specify a directory for saving both the `.bin` file and its corresponding reader file.
-It's important to provide a specific name before completing the save operation.

-After downloading, visualize the raw data by running the saved script (reader file).
-This script reads binary data from the locally stored file and uses the [matplotlib](https://matplotlib.org/) library to create a graphical representation of the G(<span style="font-family: Times New Roman">τ</span>) vectors.
+If the _Export data_ option is enabled, the acquisition .bin file and the **Python** and **Matlab** scripts for manipulating and displaying the acquired data are automatically downloaded at the end of the acquisition, after the user selects a name for the files.

+Note: a requirements.txt file — indicating the dependencies needed to run the Python script -  will also be automatically downloaded.

-For more details on how to run the saved script. data export and binary file structure and refer to: [FCS Data Export guide ](../python-flim-labs/fcs-file-format.md)
+For more details on how to run the saved script, data export and binary file structure refer to: [FCS Data Export guide ](../python-flim-labs/fcs-file-format.md)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>